MENU

 Free Early Education Entitlement for 3 and 4 year olds (Universal Hours)

-Since September 2017 the government increased the number of hours of free childcare available to eligible working parents of 3 and 4 year olds.
-The offer consists of a total of 1,140 hours across the year (including the Universal Hours), 30 hours per week for the 38 weeks of the school year, although this offer can be stretched across the full year to better suit the needs of working parents.
+This offer covers a total of 1,140 hours across the year (including the Universal Hours), 30 hours per week for the 38 weeks of the school year.
+This offer can be stretched across the full year to better suit the needs of working parents.

 Not all providers will be able to offer the full hours that parents are entitled to.
 Parents will be able to use more than one childcare provider to ensure they can use their full entitlement.